Giffgaff Review: The UK’s Low Cost, People Powered Mobile Network

 giffgaff is a low-cost mobile network running on O2.
 Their goodybag bundles start at £5/month.
 Members can earn cash or free credit by participating in the network.

 In the UK, giffgaff is a low-cost mobile network and a fully-owned subsidiary of O2.
-Founded four years ago in November 2009, giffgaff uses the same underlying network as its parent company, O2.
+Founded almost five years ago in November 2009, giffgaff uses the same underlying network as its parent company, O2.
 Customers on giffgaff get the same level of coverage as they would on O2 with the added benefit of substantially lower prices.

 Most giffgaff members choose to buy one of their goodybag bundles.
 A giffgaff goodybag is a monthly package that includes a set amount of calls, texts and internet.
 The most popular goodybag is currently the £10/month offering: this comes with 500 minutes, unlimited text messages and 1GB of internet.
 For heavy smartphone users, there’s 3GB of data per month, 500 minutes and unlimited texts on the £12 goodybag.
 Data-only goodybags are also available for users of a tablet.
 Occasional mobile users can Pay As You Go at 10p per minute, 6p per text and 20p/day for accessing mobile internet (up to 20MB of data).